"Homosexuality is a sin."

 How many times have we heard that?
 One hundred times?
 One thousand?

 The trouble starts when we begin reading "homosexuality" into the biblical text, because that idea as we understand it just isn't there.
-Although it condemns various homosexual behaviors (like prostitution and pederasty), scripture is silent about what modern readers understand as sexual orientation or same-sex attraction.
+Although it condemns various same-sex sexual activities, like prostitution and pederasty, scripture is silent about what modern readers understand as sexual orientation, same-sex attraction, or monogamous relationships between adults of the same gender.

-Christians say "Homosexuality is a sin" and mean "Same-sex sexual activity is a sin", but those statements have different meanings and ramifications, don't they?
+Christians say "Homosexuality is a sin" and mean "Same-sex sexual activity is a sin", (and even that is disputed by bible scholars and Christians), but those statements have different meanings and implications.

+Each of us has the ability to honor God with our whole selves, including our sexuality.
 But we don't talk about that.
-Instead, we speak the language of condemnation and conflate sin and sexuality with personhood and identity.
+Instead, we speak the language of condemnation, conflating sin and sexuality with personhood and identity.

 How do we expect gay Christians to remain faithful to Christ?
-If we're honest, do we offer those who experience same-sex attraction anything more than:
+If we're honest, do we offer gay Christians anything more than:

 - "Homosexuality is a sin,"